 So far, we’ve covered the bland but entertaining Sonnie’s Edge, and the laid back Three Robots.
 Now, it’s time to cover what I consider to be the first true miss of the show, The Witness.
-Which is sad, because this episode clearly has promise.
+What’s truly disappointing about The Witness is that it has promise.
 So let’s dive into why this episode doesn’t work.

 The Episode Summary

 The Witness is based not on a previous short story, but an original script by Alberto Mielgo.
 It follows a nameless woman who witnesses a murder in an apartment across the street from her window.
 The witness notices that the murderer sees her.
 Unbeknownst to her, the murderer realizes the witness looks exactly like his victim.
 The witness flees the scene with the murderer in hot pursuit, claiming all the while he just wants to talk.
 With no help from the authorities, the witness runs to a man named Victor for help, implied to be a gangster and her boss.

 After a frankly bizarre dance scene, the witness gets a gun from Victor.
 After getting the gun, she runs into the murderer, and their cat and mouse game continues.
 Eventually, the witness returns to her apartment, where the murderer corners her.
 There’s a struggle, and the murderer is shot dead.
 Now here’s the kicker.
 The witness looks up and sees someone watching her.
 It’s a man who looks exactly like the murderer, watching from an apartment across the street.
 He flees, and the story ends just as it began.